Archeological/Geological Response to Atheist Part 4 of 5

 If there is an absolute truth, it behooves us to seek it, and to know it.
 As an example, in Christianity, we state that Christ died according to the scriptures, and was raised from the dead on the third day according to the scriptures.
 In Islam, they state that Christ never died on the cross.

-(Similarly we have a huge contradiction regarding the deity of Christ (God vs god)).
+(Similarly we have a huge disagreement regarding the deity of Christ (God vs god)).

 One can plainly see that these two statements cannot both be true simultaneously.
 Yet, from a great many who are offended by the gospel message, in a New Age world of anything goes, they will state that Islam is true for them, Buddhism is true for them, and Christianity is true for you, and who are you to say otherwise?
 But in this case, it is impossible for truth to be relative.
 Either one is true or the other is.
 Ignoring that will not make it go away.